barsoom/ex-remit/README.md

     cd assets && npm update  # Update JS deps. mix test                 # Verify things didn't break.

-### Working on the `ConnectionChannel` connection detection
+### Working on the connection detection

 You probably want to temporarily set `code_reloading: false` in dev.exs to make sure Phoenix code reloading doesn't come into it.

 To trigger a disconnection detection in dev, you can load Remit, turn off the Phoenix server for several seconds, then turn it back on.
 This should be detected as a disconnection and the page should be automatically reloaded.
+See `app.js`.

 ## Production